22 Must-Know French Collocations for Everyday Use (Plus Awesome Collocation Dictionaries)

 Il refuse de mentir à sa famille.
 (He refuses to lie to his family.)

-Arrêtez-vous de courir dans la maison!
+Arrêtez de courir dans la maison !
 (Stop running in the house!)

-- Parler de (to talk about): You probably first learned about parler by pairing it with a language, as in the classic line, parlez-vous français?
-(Do you speak French?)
+You probably first learned about parler by pairing it with a language, as in the classic line, parlez-vous français ?
+(Do you speak French?).
 The phrase parler de, however, is a helpful collocation to describe the subject of a conversation.

 Elle a oublié de téléphoner à sa mère.
 (She forgot to call her mother.)